Gators Look to Upset No. 12 Auburn - ESPN 98.1 FM - 850 AM WRUF

 Home-Court Advantage

-The Gators hold a record of 15-7, and only one of those losses came in the O-Dome.
-Home court advantage plays a big role in college basketball, especially in the SEC.
-Ask the Tigers, who are 12-0 at Neville Arena back in Auburn, Alabama.
+The Gators has only one loss in the O-Dome this season.
+Home-court advantage plays a big role in college basketball, especially in the SEC.
+Ask the Tigers, who are 12-0 at Neville Arena back in Auburn, Ala.

 All four of the Tigers’ losses this year have came on the road or in neutral territory.
 This plays in the Gators’ favor as they arguably have one of the best environments in college basketball.

-Going back a couple of decades, the Auburn Tigers have not beat the Florida Gators in Gainesville since Feb.
+Going back a couple of decades, the Tigers have not beat the Gators in Gainesville since Feb.
 10, 1996.
-As for this match, the Auburn Tigers travel to Gainesville to face the Florida Gators on Feb.
-10, 2024.

 Another sold out Saturday 🐊